jundalisay/superb/content/en/research/machiavelli/prince/chapter-15.md

-+++
+---
+title: "Why Princes Are Praised Or Blamed"
+heading: "Chapter 15"
+author: "Niccolo Machiavelli"
-title= "Why Princes Are Praised Or Blamed" heading= "Chapters 15-17" date= 2021-09-23 author= "Niccolo Machiavelli" description= "A prince who wishes to survive must know how to do wrong, and how to do or not do wrong according to necessity" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-14" linkbtext= "Chapter 14" linkf= "/research/machiavelli/prince/chapter-18" linkftext= "Chapter 18" icon = "/icons/mach.jpg"
+description: "A prince who wishes to survive must know how to do wrong, and how to do or not do wrong according to necessity"
-+++
+date: 2021-09-08
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- ## Chapter 15= Things For Which Men, And Especially Princes Are Praised Or Blamed -->